 The white grape variety originates from Italy.
-Synonyms are Malvasia Bianca, Malvasia Candia, Malvasia di Candia and Malvasia Rossa.
-It belongs to the large group of mostly unrelated varieties with the name part Malvasia.
-Despite seeming synonyms or morphological similarities, it must not be confused with the varieties Malvasia Bianca di Piemonte, Malvasia di Candia Aromatica (is not a taste mutation) or Malvasia di Lipari (Malvasia Cândida).
-Candia is an old name for the Greek island of Crete, however, there is no genetic evidence for an ancestry assumed from there by some ampelographers.
-According to DNA analyses carried out in 2008, it is probably the product of a natural cross between Garganega x unknown, possibly already extinct variety.
+Synonyms are Malvasia Bianca, Malvasia Candia, Malvasia di Candia, Malvasia Cândida, Malvasia Rossa, Malvasia Rossa dei Castelli Romani, Uva Cerreto and Uva di Cerreto.
+It is one of the numerous varieties with the name part Malvasia.
+Despite seemingly suggestive synonyms or morphological similarities, it must not be confused with the varieties Malvasia Bianca di Piemonte, Malvasia di Candia Aromatica (is not a flavour mutation) or Malvasia di Lipari (Malvasia Cândida).
+Candia is an old name for the Greek island of Crete, but there is no genetic evidence for a presumed origin from there.
+According to DNA analyses carried out in 2008, it originates from a presumably natural cross between Garganega x unknown variety.